gvwilson/thirdbit/_posts/2008/2008-07-01-midsummer-resolution.md

 A lot of SIGCSE attendees build cool tools; giving half a dozen of them a chance to get up and show their stuff off seemed like a natural fit.
 But it would take organizing---lots of organizing, since it would be the first one---and that would take time away from the research I'm supposed to be doing, the students I'm supposed to be supervising, and the funding I ought to be chasing to support numbers one and two.

-So farewell, DemoCamp SIGCSE 2009---I'm sure it would have been fun, but getting <a href="http://www.drproject.org">DrProject</a> into the <a href="http://trac.edgewall.org">Trac</a> community is more important.
+So farewell, DemoCamp SIGCSE 2009---I'm sure it would have been fun, but getting DrProject into the <a href="http://trac.edgewall.org">Trac</a> community is more important.

 *sigh*